 Master’s students often seek funding for research, professional activities, and social events.
 Sometimes the request is for individual activity, sometimes on behalf of a group.
 Our School and Yale University have many funds to which students can apply.
 Among the most useful are the Master’s Student Travel fund to support attendance at a conference or symposium at which a student is giving a talk; the Carpenter-Sperry Fund for travel and research; the MacMillan Center for International and Area Studies, which can help bring international visitors to Yale for a lecture or a conference; grants and contracts to faculty and centers for research; the School’s Student Affairs Committee (SAC), which supports activities by our many student interest groups (SIGs) and supports “big-ticket items” each term; and the Class of ’80 Student Project Fund, administered by the School’s Office of Development and Alumni Services, to enrich the quality of life of the student body.

-The F&ES Alumni Association, led by an elected board of twenty-five alumni who meet in person or by phone ten times a year to conduct the business of the association, represent the School’s 4,700 alumni around the world.
-The board regularly hosts alumni on campus, at regional gatherings around the country and globally, and at the annual meetings of the Land Trust Alliance, the Ecological Society of America, and the Society of American Foresters.
+The F&ES Alumni Association, led by an elected board of twenty-five alumni who meet in person or by phone ten times a year to conduct the business of the association, represent the School’s more than 4,700 alumni around the world.
+The board regularly hosts alumni on campus, at regional gatherings around the country and globally, and at annual meetings of select professional societies.
 The board functions both as a committee of the whole and through several standing committees.
-Standing committees oversee nominations of members and of recipients of the Distinguished Alumni Award, host the annual reunion, and assist staff with the Annual Fund.
-The F&ES Alumni Association Board Scholarship is award annually to two current F&ES students who demonstrate outstanding community engagement and volunteer leadership.
-The CANOPY alumni magazine, e-CANOPY newsletter, and regular e-mail blasts keep alumni throughout the world in touch with each other and the School.
+Standing committees oversee nominations of members, select recipients of the Distinguished Alumni Award, host the annual reunion, and assist staff with the Annual Fund.
+The F&ES Alumni Association Board Scholarship is awarded annually to two current F&ES students who demonstrate outstanding community engagement and volunteer leadership.
+The CANOPY alumni magazine, e-CANOPY newsletter, and regular e-mail notices keep alumni throughout the world in touch with each other and the School.

 The F&ES Alumni Association is also affiliated with the Association of Yale Alumni (AYA), which serves all alumni of Yale University.
-The F&ES Office of Development and Alumni Services works directly with the AYA to provide three services for F&ES alumni: YaleMail, a fully functional, Web-based e-mail account on the Gmail platform; the Online Alumni Directory, a great resource for connecting with Yale friends, classmates, or colleagues; and the Yale Career Network, a database of alumni who are interested in professional networking with fellow alumni and current students.
-Alumni are encouraged to contact the Office of Development and Alumni Services at firstname.lastname@example.org.
+The F&ES Office of Development and Alumni Services works directly with the AYA to provide three services for F&ES alumni: YaleMail, a fully functional, Web-based e-mail service on the Gmail platform; the Online Alumni Directory, a resource for connecting with Yale friends, classmates, or colleagues; and the Yale Career Network, a database of alumni who are interested in professional networking with fellow alumni and current students.
+Alumni may contact the Office of Development and Alumni Services at email@example.com.

 Job Search Skills Development